mapcode-foundation/mapcode-rest-service/README.md

     Based on version 2.0.1 of the Java library (which is Java 6 again, from Java 8).

     Typo in startup LOG message fixed.

+    Allows to use territory names, as well as territory codes.

 * 2.0.0.0